foundersandcoders/ws-database-testing/README.md

 * Create `tests` folder in the root folder.
 * Create file `test.js` in `tests`.
-* Because this workshop is all about testing we need to install tape: run `npm i --save tape` in your terminal

 2. Set up your test database: